 This is good news, right?

-Over the past few years, American investors have been rushing headlong into foreign equities, hoping to make their fortunes abroad.
-Many are blindly buying "China" or buying "India" in the hopes of cashing in on globalization.
+American enterprise scores well, at least on a relative basis, when it comes to corruption.
+However, over the past few years, American investors have been rushing headlong into foreign equities, hoping to make their fortunes abroad.
+Many are blindly buying "China" or "India" in the hopes of cashing in on globalization.

 That's smart in some respects.
-After all, globalization is here to stay, and some of the world's best stocks have offered some pretty incredible returns.
+After all, globalization is here to stay, and some of the world's best stocks have offered incredible returns.

-But if you're investing in China and India, you should know this: Of the businesses in the world's 30 leading exporting countries, those in China and India are the most like to pay bribes.
-Moreover, China and India tied for a disconcerting 70th -- yes, 70th -- on the Corruption Perception Index.
+But if you're investing in China and India, you should know that of the world's 30 leading exporting countries, businesses in China and India are the most likely to pay bribes.
+Moreover, China and India tied for a disconcerting 72nd on the Corruption Perception Index.

-In other words, you best be prepared for some blowups.
+In other words, you'd best be prepared for some blowups.

 If this is scaring you, good.
 It scares me, too.
-This is precisely why Motley Fool senior analyst (and resident skeptic) Bill Mann recently launched Global Gains, a new stock-picking service to help more American investors find better foreign stocks.
+That's precisely why Motley Fool senior analyst (and resident skeptic) Bill Mann launched Global Gains, a stock-picking service to help more American investors find better foreign stocks.

 After all, it's hard enough finding great investments when we have reasonably reliable financials.
 It gets that much harder when regulatory and accounting frameworks break down.
 And while many auditors have begun pushing for coherent international accounting standards, it will be some time before that comes to pass.